aMollusk/webpack-wordpress/README.md

 Basically chuck anything you need for your wordpress theme in the your_theme directory

-Prod builds coming.
+Prod webpack files coming.
 Good development kit to get started though.